© Crown copyright 2021

 - guidance on repeat testing for COVID-19 for staff, patients and residents in health and social care settings

 There is separate guidance on investigation and clinical management of possible cases available.

 Guidance for stepdown of infection control precautions and discharging COVID-19 patients and asymptomatic SARS-CoV-2 infected patients and Admission and care of residents in a care home during COVID-19 provide information specific to hospital and care home settings respectively, including isolation requirements following positive SARS-CoV-2 polymerase chain reaction (PCR) results.

-This guidance was written by Public Health England (PHE) primarily for a health and care professional audience in England.
+This guidance has been written by UK Health Security Agency primarily for a health and care professional audience in England.
 Country specific advice may be available for each country across the United Kingdom.
 Please refer to Health Protection Scotland, Public Health Wales, or Public Health Agency in Northern Ireland.

 2. Guidance for health and social care staff on COVID-19 symptoms, test results and being identified as a contact of a case